 Why Simplicity Trumps Complexity in Any Investment Plan

-It is an interesting look at how remaining level-headed and balanced in your approach to value investing could be the defining factor in how successful you are.
+It is interesting to look at how remaining level-headed and balanced in your approach to value investing could be the defining factor in your success.

 Insightful research into how the best-performing value portfolios are often forgotten and not meddled by portfolio managers.